-Everything you need to know about I’m A Celebrity contestant Phil Tufnell
+Everything you need to know about I’m a Celebrity contestant Phil Tufnell

 ‘A Question of Sport’ star will return to the jungle for the first time in 20 years

-A fresh batch of celebrities will be appearing in ITV’s new All-Stars edition of I’m a Celebrity – set in South Africa.
+ITV’s new All-Stars edition of I’m a Celebrity – set in South Africa – is here.

-Arriving on ITV on 24 April, I’m a Celebrity...
+Arriving on 24 April, I’m a Celebrity...
 South Africa sees a number of prominent past contestants return to the series for a new set of challenges.

 Carol Vorderman, Shaun Ryder and ex-royal butler Paul Burell are among the faces to be competing in the series.